bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/lightning-panel.md

 We just happen to have implemented it here.
 So I'm not sure if that answers your question.
 But to look also at the scaling side of things, I think I wanted to add on to what Rene mentioned of like there are these bottlenecks in the network, right?
-So the gossip, for every Lightning node running, they need to keep up with the state of the network.
+For every Lightning node running, they need to keep up with the state of the network.
-And if we're, I don't know, multiplying the number of nodes by like 10X, probably not everybody's gonna be running a server in their house, right?
+And if we're, multiplying the number of nodes by like 10X, probably not everybody's going to be running a server in their house, right?
 Not everybody does that right now.
 You can buy some cheap computer and like put it in your basement and pull it off now but as the network grows like maybe that isn't something that's feasible but I would still say that you're using Lightning if you like have ownership of your funds if the service you're using is non-custodial and it may be that you know I'm running this server in my basement, and I've got all my friends that happen to be using that.
 Or maybe we have some shared ownership of some node running in the cloud.
-But still, we have nice guarantees about the security of our funds and what's actually happening with that note.
+But still, we have nice guarantees about the security of our funds and what's actually happening with that node.

 Jeremy Rubin: 00:17:08